rufuspollock/gdocsjs/README.md

 ## Accessing the Spreadsheets API

 Have some code in spreadsheet.html but the problem is CORS - Google GData API does not support CORS AFAICT.
+Given this various options:

+* Create a CORS proxy - e.g. a simple piece of backend code to forward requests back and forth
+* Move to a Chrome Extension
+* Do not bother with write ...

+Links:

 * <https://developers.google.com/google-apps/spreadsheets/#creating_a_spreadsheet>
 * <https://developers.google.com/google-apps/documents-list/#creating_or_uploading_spreadsheets>